mikevanis/supermakers-components/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Supermakers Components 🛠🎨️🙃

+A collection of components for the Supermakers app

-## Available Scripts
+## Available Scripts from Create React App

 In the project directory, you can run: